 Preparation: Students begin their LEDA experience with the Aspects of Leadership Summer Institute, an intensive seven-week experience on the campus of Princeton University, where LEDA Scholars develop their leadership skills through a rigorous and innovative curriculum.
 The summer program also includes writing instruction, standardized test preparation, college-application guidance and community building.
 Our internal research confirms that this preparation yields tangible results.
 Surveys measuring attitudes and beliefs about leadership at the end of the program have found that Scholars show significant decreases in hierarchical thinking, a benchmark of leadership development.
 LEDA Scholars also report that the Summer Institute provides them with crucial knowledge of the institutions and opportunities available to them and a deeper understanding of the academic expectations of selective colleges, and serves to prepare them for the rigor of highly selective colleges.

 Admission: College Guidance at LEDA specializes in helping students identify the highly selective colleges and universities that are the best fits for them.
 LEDA College Guidance supports Scholars and their families through every aspect of the application process from college research to matriculation.
 Steadily rising numbers of LEDA Scholars have been admitted to colleges classified as “Most Competitive” by Barron’s Profiles of American Colleges.
-Indeed, 98% of our Cohort 11 Scholars – the high school graduating class of 2016 – was admitted to at least one of these top-ranked colleges.
-And over half were admitted to at least one Ivy League school.
+Indeed, 98% of our Cohort 16 Scholars – the high school graduating class of 2021 – was admitted to at least one of these top-ranked colleges, including 69% who were admitted to at least one Ivy League school or Stanford.

-Overall, since we began in 2003, 82 percent have enrolled in a Most Competitive school and 32 percent in an Ivy League college.
-In addition, LEDA Scholars have been awarded dozens of the most prestigious national scholarships in recent years: Gates Millennium, Horatio Alger, Jack Kent Cooke, and Ron Brown scholarships.
+Overall, since we began in 2003, 85 percent have enrolled in a Most Competitive school and 36 percent in an Ivy League college.
+In addition, LEDA Scholars have been awarded dozens of the most prestigious national scholarships in recent years: Gates Foundation, Horatio Alger, Jack Kent Cooke, and Ron Brown scholarships.

 Success and Leadership: LEDA’s College Success team maintains close contact with each Scholar throughout their college years – from the freshman transition through career planning as graduation approaches.
 We visit them on campus, connect them with older Scholars at their schools, and bring them together at events.
 We also connect them with internship and networking opportunities and ensure that they are making the most of their college experience.